 Homer’s roots run deep.
 It was one of the first townships to be settled in what’s known today as Will County.
 Early settlers were drawn to the area in the early 1800s by the vast lands of timber.
 They would clear the land for farming and use the timber to build their houses, barns and fences.
 Homer Township was named by one of those early settlers -- Alanson Granger -- in honor of his native home of Homer, New York.
 In 1832 and 1833, two villages formed in the Township -- Goodings Grove and Hadley.
 The villages thrived for nearly a half century, but became ghost towns when the railroad was built several miles south of Hadley in the 1890s.
 Today, we have two schools named after those early towns -- Goodings Grove School on 143rd Street and Hadley Middle School on Bell Road.

 While our roots run deep, our names do not.
-The Village of Homer Glen was incorporated in 2001 and Homer CCSD 33C was established in 1956 with the consolidation of eight rural one-room schools.
+The Village of Homer Glen was incorporated in 2001 and Homer CCSD 33C was established in 1956 with the consolidation of six rural one-room schools.
 One of those schoolhouses, Ross School, still stands at the entrance to our middle school/junior high school campus on Bell Road.
 Today, our district serves the communities of Homer Glen and Lockport.
 We currently enroll more than 3,600 elementary-age students (Early Childhood through 8th grade) in a 26.2-square-mile area.
 Our students go on to attend Lockport Township High School District 205.

 The school’s last teacher, Evlyn DePra, recalled in a 1998 newspaper article how she would arrive early each morning to start a fire in the wood stove and put a kettle on for the lunches that students would bring with them in mason jars.
 When the weather turned harsh in the winter, she would have the youngest children sit on a step ladder to get warm because that’s where the heat of the stove rose first.
-The school closed in 1956 after educating multiple generations of students dating back to the early 1860s.
+The school closed in 1956 after educating multiple generations of students dating back to the 1850s.

 Found in the District archives were the following tidbits of information regarding the early years: